OopsEqualsPanic/security-operations-center/docs/installation.md

 ![Screenshot](images/secureblue_images.png)

-``iot-main-hardened`` is the correct one assuming you're not running on nvidia hardware. since I did not have nvidia hardware.
+``iot-main-hardened`` is the correct one assuming you're not running on nvidia hardware.

 Rebase by running:

 ```